laserpants/dotenv-cpp/README.md

 ## 0.9.2

 ### Added
-- Add support for recursive ${VARIABLE} resolution
+- Add support for referencing other variables in variable definitions

 ## 0.9.1